Switch Contrast

 CEPLAS/IPK International Summer School 2022 - "Translational Plant Biodiversity Research"

-Meanwhile, Dr. Dorit Grunewld, organizer of the "Food Security: Thinking Outside the Box" workshop, speaks of an "inspiring workshop" on economic issues related to food security.
+Meanwhile, Dr. Dorit Grunewld, organizer of the "Food Security: Thinking Outside the Box" workshop, spoke of an "inspiring workshop" on economic issues related to food security.
 "This one showed everyone once again how important it is to think outside the box.
 For us plant biologists, the workshop helped us to better understand the complex situation of global food security and to link it to our own work."

 Jens Freitag, co-organizer from the IPK Leibniz Institute, emphasized at the event that "in addition to the joint organization and design, the importance of direct scientific exchange and intensive discussion after the experience of the Corona pandemic was felt to be of particular value by all those present."